 BHS has pre-engineering classes known as Project Lead the Way.
 My son is able to take classes and earn college credit.
 The teacher who teaches Principles of Engineering is perhaps the finest teacher in the nation!

 Burlington Community High School is a public high school in Burlington.
-1,135 students attend Burlington Community High School and identify mostly as White, non-Hispanic; Hispanic; and Multiracial.
-47% of the 1,135 students here are paying reduced lunch prices.
-The student to teacher ratio at Burlington Community High School is 14:1.
+1,135 students attend Burlington Community High School and identify as White, non-Hispanic; Hispanic; and Multiracial.
+47% of the 1,135 students here have subsidized lunches.
+The ratio of students to teachers at Burlington Community High School is 14:1.
 Burlington Alternative School is one of the nearest high schools.

 - Ceramics sculpture

 - Theater drama

 - P.E. classes